redhat-plumbers-in-action/differential-shellcheck/README.md

 ### include-path

 List of file paths that will be scanned by ShellCheck.
-Alternative to `shell-scripts` option.
 Globbing is supported.

 * requirements: `optional`
 * example: `"src/**.{shell,custom}"`